 Use of this grade is very restricted and only on the basis of extenuating circumstances in the judgment of the instructor.
 When a student is not able to complete the course requirements within the length of the course for reasons acceptable to the instructor, the instructor may assign an "Incomplete" on terms specified by the instructor.
-After discussing these terms with the student, the instructor will fill out duplicates of the "Incomplete Form" -one copy for the student, one copy for the Registrar.
-An "I" is valid for only one semester; after this it becomes an "F." During the waiting period, an "I" is listed as credit hours attempted, but not completed.
+An "I" is valid for only one semester; after this it becomes a "WF."
+During the waiting period, an "I" is listed as credit hours attempted, but not completed.